Srivatsangithub/Parallel-Systems/README.md

 _______________________________________________________________________
 #### 5. TFICF-MapReduce Implementation
+Implemented the calculation of TFICF for each word in a corpus of documents using MapReduce.
+The TFICF calculation has been accomplished via three jobs (Word Count, Document Size and TFICF calculation) where each job has its respective Mapper and Reducer classes.
 _______________________________________________________________________
 #### 6. CUDA Programming
 Computed the integral of a given function (cos() here) by calculating the cumulative area under the curve in a parallel scheme using CUDA programming.